 At Pahiatua School we:

-teach and live by the 3 Rs - Responsibility for self, the Rights of others, Respect for all;
+teach and live by the 3 Rs - Responsibility for self, the Rights of others,

 provide a firm educational foundation to enable our children to become lifelong learners;